The EU Tobacco Products Directive (TPD): What Retailers and Shop Owners Need To Know

 6. As a retailer, do I need to carry out testing and submit notifications?

 The onus for testing and submissions falls on the manufacturer and the importer.
 If you are importing the devices, you will need to conduct the tests and submit notifications – see here for details.
+Do note that submissions should be made 6 months before going to market.
 Given the costs of both testing and notification, this is not likely to be feasible for smaller retailers, especially those carrying a wide range of stock.

 If you are not importing or manufacturing, you will not have to conduct tests or notify products.